pwrlabs/pwrlabs-docs/docs/developers/how-to-build-a-vida/building-a-stateful-vida/building-a-production-stateful-vida-part1.md

 ---
-title: Building a Stateful VIDA - Part 1
+title: Building a Production Stateful VIDA - Part 1
-sidebar_position: 5
+sidebar_position: 3
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Building a Stateful VIDA - Part 1
+# Building a Production Stateful VIDA - Part 1

 Stateful VIDAs are robust, consistent, and reliable applications that maintain and validate persistent state across execution instances.
 They are essential for critical use cases such as financial applications, token systems, voting mechanisms, or any application where data integrity and consistency are paramount.